• Home

 Example Script

 “We have people in our family who’ve struggled with alcohol.
-That means we all have to be really careful, because our bodies might respond differently.
+That means we all must be really careful, because our bodies might respond differently.
 If you’re curious or worried, you can always ask me about it.”

-Don’t hide struggles or make up stories about absent relatives or “illness”.
+Don’t Gloss Over Reality: Don’t hide struggles or make up stories about absent relatives or "illness".
 Kids notice tension, whispered conversations, or absent family members.
-Explaining substance use disorders as a bio-behavioural health condition can help not only with avoiding stigma but also completely deglamorise and strip bare the real cost and harms of substance use.
+Explaining substance use disorders as a bio-behavioural health condition can help not only with avoiding stigma but also completely de-glamorise and strip bare the real cost and harms of substance use.

 2. Exit Strategies: Pre-plan texts or code words they can use if they need to leave an uncomfortable situation.